Frequently Asked Questions:

 When should students begin searching for an internship?
 As early as possible!
 Meetings with your advisees are an opportunity to discuss their interests and to help students plan ahead.
 Active planning for an internship for academic credit should begin no later than the student's junior year, but ideally students are exploring their interests and options as early as their Sophomore year.
 Please encourage students to consult with XPD coaches and/or visit or Internship Search Strategies page or refer to the Internship Advising tool found on XPD's Online Faculty Tool-Kit.

 What's covered in and when are the required Legal and Professional Issues Session?
-These interactive sesssions are offered in-person at the end of each semester (an online, recorded version is available for students who're abroad and/or those who miss the scheduled sessions).
-The content covered informs students about the professional expectations of internship site supervisors, registration procedures, legal issues in the workplace and other program requirements.
-This session is REQUIRED for all interns before they can register to earn internship credits.
+These sesssions are offered online as recordings so they can be acccessible anywhere and at anytime for students on and off-campus.
+The content informs students about the professional expectations of internship site supervisors, registration procedures, legal issues in the workplace and other program requirements.
+This session is REQUIRED for all interns as part of the academic internship registration process.
+Any faculty member interested in a list of students who've completed this requirement can email XPD for that information.

 What is the Learning Contract?
-The learning contract for academic internships is similar to the syllabus used for classroom-based learning -- it is the student and faculty member's guide for the experience and a contract for the student's experience.
+The learning contract for academic internships is similar to the syllabus used for classroom-based learning -- it is the student and faculty member's guide and a contract for the student's experience.
 This online form must be completed by the student in order to register for internship credits.
 Before the internship begins, the student should discuss their academic, professional and personal goals in the context of potential projects and responsibilities available at the internship site.
-Then, they should meet with their faculty moderator to create learning goals, and outline evaluation requirements that will appear on the Learning Contract.
-Goals, Tasks and Means of Evaluation are outlined in a final form that you'll approve via the online Learning Contract, with a final version also emailed to all parties involved.
+Then, they should meet with their faculty moderator to create learning objectives, learning activities, and outline evaluation requirements that will appear on the Learning Contract.
+Learning objectives, learning activities and strategies for evaluation are outlined in a final form that you'll approve online (prompted by email), with a final document emailed to all parties involved.
 A blank copy, for review purposes can be found here.